 One of the executives I coach had a hard time making out different personalities.
 To him, all people sounded the same.
 We worked on getting him to listen attentively to subtle cues that indicate interests and patterns.

 He determined that one of the people in his team was very ambitious, always focused on achieving.
-Achievement-Dominant, in other words.
+Achievement-Oriented, in other words.
 Moreso, he focused primarly in the big picture and never in the details.
-Definitely Emotion-Dominant.
+Definitely Emotion-Oriented.
+In short, he was a Dominant.
 This executive tailored his communication to focus on achievements and big picture stories, avoiding details and compassion with others.
 He was able to much more effectively give feedback and lead this person.

 The Four Perceived Personalities can be used for specific purposes for specific verticals: